Pregnancy, Breastfeeding, and Breast Implants

-Can I breast feed after having breast implants?
+- Is breastfeeding safe after having breast implants?

-Keep in mind that the ability to breastfeed is very individual to begin with.
-Some women are unable to breastfeed regardless of whether they have had surgery.
-Additionally, some women will not have attempted to breastfeed prior to implant placement to find out if they can.
-For those that have been able to breastfeed prior to surgery, there is a risk of not being able to breastfeed afterwards.
+The answer is a resounding “maybe.”
+The ability to breastfeed is very individual to begin with.
+Some women are unable to breastfeed, regardless of whether they have had breast implant surgery.
+Additionally, some women haven’t breastfed prior to breast augmentation to find out if they can.
+For those who are able to breastfeed, there is a small risk of not being able to breastfeed after surgery.

-Is breast feeding safe after having breast implants?
+Is breastfeeding safe after having breast implants?

 What happens to my breasts and breast implants if I get pregnant?

-If you become pregnant after breast augmentation you may or may not see changes to your overall breast appearance.
+If you become pregnant after breast augmentation, you may or may not see changes to your overall breast appearance.
 Regardless of whether you have been pregnant prior to breast augmentation, a lot will depend on how much breast tissue you have.

-Ask more questions at your free consultation
+Ask more questions at a consultation with Dr. Pancholi